4chan: /v/

-/vp/

-/vp/ is 4chan's Pokémon board.
-Developed by members of /vp/, Pokémon Sage is an upcoming role-playing fangame that is set to feature an entirely new region, plot, and cast of human characters and Pokémon creatures.

-On April 11, 2020, an anonymous user leaked the source codes of Pokemon Blue and Yellow, which contained references to Pokémon Pink, a canceled companion game to Pokémon Yellow.

 /x/

 The "paranormal" board, /x/, is dedicated to discussing topics regarding unexplained phenomena, the supernatural, and non-political conspiracy theories. /x/ was initially launched in January 2005 as 4chan's general photography board; in February 2007, it was repurposed as a paranormal-themed board.

 Many of the earliest creepypastas (Internet horror-related legends) were created on /x/.
 The idea of the Backrooms gained popularity thanks to a thread on /x/ created on 12 May 2019, where the users were asked to "post disquieting images that just feel 'off'."
 There, the first photo depicting the Backrooms was uploaded and another user commented on it with the first story about the Backrooms, claiming that one enters the Backrooms when they "noclip out of reality in the wrong areas".
 After the 4chan post gained fame, several Internet users wrote horror stories relating to the Backrooms.
 Many memes were created and shared across social media, further popularizing the creepypasta.

 American model Allison Harvard first gained notoriety in 2005 as an Internet meme on the /x/ board where she became known as Creepy Chan.
 Known for her large eyes and peculiar interests like fascination with blood, photos she posted on her blog were widely circulated on the board.
 She gained mainstream notoriety in 2009 and again in 2011 by appearing on America's Next Top Model.
-She would visit /x/ after new episodes of America's Next Top Model would air to see what was being written about her and participated in discussions.
+She would visit /x/ after new episodes of America's Next Top Model would air to see what was being written about her and participate in the discussions.

-The SCP Foundation, a fictional secret organization documented by the collaborative writing wiki project of the same name, originated on /x/ in 2007, when the very first SCP file, SCP-173, was posted by an anonymous user.
+The SCP Foundation, a fictional secret organization documented by the collaborative writing wiki project of the same name, originated on /x/ in 2007, when the first SCP file, SCP-173, was posted by an anonymous user.
 Initially a stand-alone short story, many additional SCP files were created shortly after; these new SCPs copied SCP-173's style and were set within the same fictional universe.
 A stand-alone wiki was created in January 2008 on the EditThis wiki hosting service to display the SCP articles.
 The EditThis website did not have moderators, or the ability to delete articles.
 Members communicated through individual article talk pages and the /x/ board.

 /x/ was the first place where the 2015 viral video 11B-X-1371 was posted.
 The board also contributed to investigating and popularizing the controversial Sad Satan video game.